 In 1765 the Duke of Bridgewater opened the country’s first waterway that was entirely canalized and did not follow the route of a river, known as the Bridgewater Canal.
 Its purpose was to transport coal directly from the Duke’s mines at Worsley in Lancashire into Manchester.
 The engineer for the project was James Brindley and he then proposed further canals that would link up the new industrial centres of the Midlands to the ports around the coast at Liverpool, Hull, Bristol and London.
 He engineered a new cross-country canal that linked Hull with Liverpool, passing through industrial towns such as Stoke on Trent where pottery was being produced at Josiah Wedgewood’s factory, as well as linking up with the Bridgewater Canal.
 The Trent & Mersey Canal received Royal Ascent in 1766.
 Brindley’s Birmingham Canal followed between 1768 and 1772, connecting with the Staffordshire & Worcester Canal, which linked the Trent & Mersey Canal to the River Severn (and thereby Bristol) in 1772.
 After Brindley’s death the opening of the Coventry Canal and the Oxford Canal linked the Midlands to the River Thames in 1790.
 Brindley’s original idea, to be able to carry goods by barge from the industrial Midlands to any of the four major English ports, was thus realised.

-All these waterways during Brindley’s lifetime were narrow canals, with locks and bridges built to fit barges of seven feet wide and seventy-two feet in length.
+All these waterways during Brindley’s lifetime were narrow canals, with locks and bridges built to fit barges of seven-feet wide and 72 feet in length.
 They also followed the contours of the land in order to reduce the number of locks (and the associated building cost), and they therefore wound in loops through the countryside.
-New canals dug after 1800 tended to be built to a wider gauge, permitting either two seven feet wide barges to fit into locks together or for a double-width barge.
+New canals dug after 1800 tended to be built to a wider gauge, permitting either two seven-feet wide barges to fit into locks together or for a double-width barge.
 New techniques in building aqueducts and tunnels also allowed the later canals to be made straighter, reducing journey times.

 At that time the New Road marked the northern boundary of the western suburbs of London.
 As soon as the Grand Junction was opened a proposal was made by a Thomas Homer to cut a new canal from Paddington.
 It was to pass eastwards through the fields to the north of the New Road, then around the north and east of the City.
 A dock was to be built for the trans-shipment of goods where the canal met the Thames at Limehouse.
 The new venture would avoid the necessity to transfer goods onto wagons to transport them into the City and to the Thames docks.